 Let’s take a look at golf.

 Have you ever played golf before?
-Have you ever lined it up perfectly, took your time, did all the right things, smacked it out of the park, and it’s looking great.
-Perfect take off, seems to be going in the right direction, yet seemingly out of nowhere it starts to drift left.
+Have you ever lined it up perfectly, taken your time, done all the right things, smacked it out of the park, and it was looking great.
+Perfect take off, seemed to be going in the right direction, yet seemingly out of nowhere it started to drift left.

-Over the course of it’s travel, and veers more and more to the left and before you know it you’ve landed in the bushes, never to see that ball again.
+Over the course of its travel it veered more and more to the left and before you know it you’ve landed in the bushes, never to see that ball again.

 So what happened?
 Everything seemed so good at first!

 It’s simple.
 You were but a millimeter off at the very start and, yard by yard, over the course of its journey it got worse and worse.